Ravensbury Park (Merton)

 Brief Description

 Ravensbury Park is on the site of Ravensbury Manor dating back to the C13th.
-In the mid C18th a house called Ravensbury Manor House on the north bank of the Wandle River, together with calico printworks established in the early C18th, were leased to a John Arbuthnott, who diverted the road around his estate.
+In the early C18th calico printworks were established here and a house called Ravensbury Manor House was built, with pleasure grounds.
+The house and printworks were leased to John Arbuthnott in 1755 who laid out the gardens and walks.
 The house was later demolished and in c.1910 a new house was built, itself now gone.
 When the estate was broken up for housing development in the 1930s, the Councils of Mitcham, Merton and Morden purchased the remaining grounds to safeguard it for public recreation, and it opened as Ravensbury Park in 1930.
-It is managed as a nature reserve, and has a riverside walk along the Wandle.
+It is managed as a nature reserve and has a riverside walk along the Wandle.

 Practical Information